chihyux/New/README.md

 # Shopping cart
 demo shopping websit by using React Hooks / Context / Reducer.
 database: firebase Cloud Firestore
 framework: ant design

 1. firebase authentication
-users authenticate with Firebase using their email addresses and passwords users authenticate with Google Accounts by integrating Google Sign-In
+users authenticate with Firebase using their email addresses and passwords
+users authenticate with Google Accounts by integrating Google Sign-In

 2. router redirect

+## User Story
+1. new: filter latest 1 month products
+2. select productss and add to cart
+3. remove item from cart
+4. submit your shopping list

 ## Installing